pebble-tree/node-foundationdb/README.md

 const db = fdb.openSync()
 ```

 This will look for a cluster file in the location specified by the `FDB_CLUSTER_FILE` environment variable, then the current working directory, then the [default file](https://apple.github.io/foundationdb/administration.html#default-cluster-file).
+For local development this should *just work*.

 You can also manually specify a cluster file location:

 ```javascript
 const fdb = require('foundationdb')